Gambling Laws in India

 clock badge 2 Min Read

-India's gambling laws are mixed and unclear in places, with the industry still largely in its infancy.
-That said, there is a growing appetite for gambling activities, particularly online sports betting on cricket and casino gaming, resulting in a few states attempting to make these activities legal.
-Read on for a closer look at India's gambling laws.
+India's gambling laws are mixed and unclear, with the industry still largely in its infancy.
+There is a growing appetite for activities though, particularly online sports betting, which has resulted in a few states attempting to make these legal.

 Gambling regulations in india

-India is an example of a country whose gambling laws are dictated by its various individual states.
-This can potentially confuse, but thankfully, national laws clarify the situation.
+India is an example of a country whose gambling laws are dictated by individual states.
+This can potentially confuse, but thankfully national laws clarify the situation.

-Generally, there are only two types of gambling legal in the country: sports betting and playing state lotteries.
-That said, Goa and Sikkim are home to several world-renowned, perfectly legal casinos.
-In addition, though online betting is prohibited in several Indian states, there is no legal framework for the activity in any of the others.
-To illustrate the legality of gambling in India, let's look at each activity in turn.
+There are only two types of gambling legal in the country: sports betting and playing state lotteries.
+That said, Goa and Sikkim are home to several world-renowned legal casinos.
+In addition, though online betting is prohibited in several states, there is no legal framework for the activity in any others.

-The Public Gambling Act of 1867 made it illegal to operate a gambling house or be present in one, and for most of India's 29 states, this antiquated law still stands.
-The only exceptions are states with their own casinos, namely, Goa, Daman and Sikkim.
+The Public Gambling Act of 1867 made it illegal to operate a gambling house or be present in one.
+For most of India's 29 states, this antiquated law still stands.
+The only exceptions are states with their own casinos, namely Goa, Daman and Sikkim.

-• Nagaland: All games in which chance outweighs skill are prohibited, with licences offered to operators hosting only games of skill (e.g.. online poker rooms)
+• Nagaland: All games in which chance outweighs skill are prohibited, with licences offered to operators hosting only games of skill.

-• Sikkim: Online gambling was legalized in the state in 2010, but the small population made it unprofitable for online casinos to operate there
+• Sikkim: Online gambling was legalised in 2010, but the small population made it unprofitable for online casinos to operate there.

-• Andhra Pradesh, Telangana, Tamil Nadu: All three states recently outlawed all forms of online gambling, including sports betting, lotteries and rummy
+• Andhra Pradesh, Telangana and Tamil Nadu: All three states recently outlawed all forms of online gambling, including sports betting, lotteries and rummy.

-Two other laws in India influence online casino gaming.
 The Foreign Exchange Management Act (FEMA) of 1999 was enacted to prevent illegal currency exchange affecting online casinos, specifically deposits from Indian nationals.
-The result is that online casinos can only accept rupee deposits or with ewallets, bypassing FEMA restrictions.
+The result is that some online casinos can only accept Indian rupees via eWallets which bypass FEMA restrictions.

-The Information Technology Act of 2000 grants the Indian government the power to require internet service providers to block specific websites, with some online gambling sites falling foul of such powers, in many cases for unclear reasons.
+The Information Technology Act of 2000 grants the Indian government power to require internet service providers to block specific websites.
+Some online gambling sites fall foul of such powers and in many cases for unclear reasons.

-In most regions of India, poker is regarded as a game of skill and, therefore, not classed as gambling at all under the Public Gambling Act.
-Only one state in India has laws specifically addressing poker, and that is Nagaland, where licensed operators can offer residents online poker gameplay, but only as long as they fulfill the following two requirements:
+In most regions, poker is regarded as a game of skill and therefore not classed as gambling under the Public Gambling Act.
+Only one state has laws specifically addressing poker, and that is Nagaland.
+Where licensed operators can offer residents online poker, but only as long as they fulfil the following:

 • Both main offices and servers must be located in India